LudovicRocroy/LLM_loadbalancer_CraftAI/README.md

 - `endpoint-attempt` — In Metrics : Index of the endpoint that succeeded.
 - `endpoint-candidate-X` — via printed logs : Endpoint URLs attempted in order.
 - `statut-endpoint-X` — via printed logs : HTTP status for each attempted endpoint (or -1 if unreachable).
-- Timing (POST duration and total function time) : via printed logs.
+- `Timing'` — via printed logs : POST duration and total function time.

 ## 🧠 Ideal Use Case

 This project is perfect for load balancing across multiple LLM backends, taking into account if the endpoint is up or down.
 Thats perfect if you want to have one GPU worker as a base and more GPU workers that you put active or on standing accord to load.

-LLM endpoint selection is currently full random, but you can implement a smarter way if your prefer.

 ## 🛠️ Maintainers